Maryland’s newcomers lead the way in stunning rout at Penn State

 With a standout performance Saturday at Penn State, Jarrett helped prove the staff’s plan has potential.
 The freshman wide receiver, along with other newcomers, propelled the Terrapins to an emphatic 35-19 win at Beaver Stadium, the Terps’ largest victory over the Nittany Lions in school history.

 Jarrett’s recruitment — and decision to flip to Maryland on national signing day a year ago — outlined Locksley’s model for elevating the program.
-He convinced a highly rated local prospect to believe in Maryland.
+He convinced a highly rated local prospect (St. John’s) to believe in Maryland.
 And the freshman’s outing against Penn State — 144 receiving yards with two first-quarter touchdowns — showed how Locksley’s recruiting ability can manifest on the field and lead to unprecedented results.

-Throughout the game, Maryland’s receivers benefited from quarterback Taulia Tagovailoa’s accuracy and composure.
-Tagovailoa, who threw for 282 yards in another strong performance, made a similar decision this offseason to transfer and be part of the rebuilding project in College Park.
-With this core of youth, the Terps (2-1) orchestrated a stunning win at Penn State, which is winless after three games.
+Throughout the game, Maryland’s receivers benefited from sophomore quarterback Taulia Tagovailoa’s accuracy and composure.
+Tagovailoa, who threw for 282 yards in another strong performance, made a similar decision this offseason to transfer (from Alabama) and be part of the rebuilding project in College Park.
+With this core of youth, the Terps (2-1, 2-1 Big Ten) orchestrated a stunning win at Penn State, which is winless after three games.

 Before this matchup, Maryland had played Penn State 43 times and won only twice — by one point in 2014 and by four points in 1961.
 In the previous three meetings, the Nittany Lions outscored the Terps 163-6.
 Maryland’s performance Saturday bucked those trends and instead offered a tangible sign of progress for Locksley and his staff.